liquidprompt/liquidprompt/docs/theme/default.rst

 =========

 The default theme supports templated sections.
-Each piece of the theme is saved to a variable, and can be aranged in any order in a template.
+Each piece of the theme is saved to a variable, and can be arranged in any order in a template.
 If you want to change the theme enough to move things around, but not enough to make your own theme, templates will let you change the order of the default theme's pieces.

-As the default theme of Liquidprompt was the only theme until version 2.0, templates were sometimes refered to as "themes" in version 1.X.
+As the default theme of Liquidprompt was the only theme until version 2.0, templates were sometimes referred to as "themes" in version 1.X.

 For a template file to be loaded, its filepath must be set in :attr:`LP_PS1_FILE`.